 However, maintaining a budget is meaningless without confidence that the off-the-shelf technology will survive a launch.
 For a spectrometer vibration test, engineers can implement NASA-STD-7001B.

-For more information on small satellite vibration testing applications, please visit our software page.
+For more information on small satellite vibration testing applications, please visit the software page.